-- 4. Investigations shall be documented in written reports that include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, the review of prior complaints and reports of sexual abuse involving the suspected perpetrator, and investigative facts and findings. - 5.
+- b.
+Interview the alleged victim, suspected perpetrators, and witnesses; and - c.
+Review prior complaints and reports of sexual abuse involving the suspected perpetrator. - 4.
+Investigations shall be documented in written reports that include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, the review of prior complaints and reports of sexual abuse involving the suspected perpetrator, and investigative facts and findings as required by 28 C.F.R. § 115.71. - 5.
 Investigations shall normally be completed within ninety (90) days of initiation.
 If circumstances cause the investigation to extend past ninety (90) days, the cause shall be documented in the investigation. - 6.
-No standard higher than a preponderance of the evidence shall be imposed in determining whether allegations of sexual abuse or sexual harassment are substantiated for administrative investigations. - 7.
+A standard higher than a preponderance of the evidence shall not be imposed in determining whether allegations of sexual abuse or sexual harassment are substantiated for administrative investigations. - 7.
 The credibility of an alleged victim, suspect, or witness shall be assessed on an individual basis and shall not be determined by the individual's status as an offender or staff member.
 An offender who alleges sexual abuse shall not be required to submit to a polygraph examination or other truth-telling device as a condition to proceed with the sexual abuse investigation. - 8.
-Administrative investigations that result in a substantiated case of sexual abuse shall include an effort to determine whether staff actions or failures to act contributed to the abuse. - 9.
-The departure of the alleged perpetrator or victim from the employment or control of the facility or department shall not provide a basis for terminating an investigation. - 10.
-All Adult Institution PREA investigations shall be referred to the Warden or their designee for review and approval upon completion.
-Once approved by the Warden or designee they shall be referred to the PREA Coordinators office for final review. - 11.
+Administrative investigations that result in a substantiated case of sexual abuse shall include an effort to determine whether staff actions or failures to act contributed to the abuse as required by 28 C.F.R. § 115.71. - 9.
+The departure of the alleged perpetrator or victim from the employment or control of the facility or DOC shall not provide a basis for terminating an investigation as required by 28 C.F.R. § 115.71. - 10.
+All Adult Institution PREA investigations shall be referred to the Warden or designee for review and approval upon completion.
+Once approved by the Warden or designee, the investigation shall be referred to the PREA Coordinator's office for final review. - 11.
 All Probation and Parole PREA investigations, including those from community confinement facilities, shall be referred to the designated Assistant Director or their designee for review and approval upon completion.
-Once approved by the Assistant Director or designee they shall be referred to the PREA Coordinators office for final review. - 12.
-Following an investigation where the alleged victim has reported the case of sexual abuse, the alleged victim shall be informed within thirty (30) days of the conclusion of the investigation.
-It shall be documented when the:
+Once approved by the Assistant Director or designee, the investigation shall be referred to the PREA Coordinator's office for final review.

-- a.
-Allegation has been determined to be substantiated, unsubstantiated or unfounded. - b.
-Alleged perpetrator is no longer posted within the offender's unit. - c.
-Alleged perpetrator is no longer employed. - d.
+- 12. Following an investigation where the alleged victim has reported the case of sexual abuse, the alleged victim shall be informed within thirty (30) days of the conclusion of the investigation.
+It shall be documented when the: - a.
+Allegation has been determined to be substantiated, unsubstantiated or unfounded; - b.
+Alleged perpetrator is no longer posted within the offender's unit; - c.
+Alleged perpetrator is no longer employed; and - d.
 Alleged perpetrator has been indicted or convicted on a charge related to sexual abuse. - 13.
-The obligation to inform the alleged victim shall terminate if the offender is released from custody. - I. Sexual Abuse Incident Review
+The obligation to inform the alleged victim shall terminate if the offender is released from custody.

+I. Sexual Abuse Incident Review

-All facilities shall conduct a review, ordinarily within thirty (30) days, of the conclusion of every sexual abuse investigation unless the allegation was determined to be unfounded.
-An investigation shall be deemed to be concluded upon the review and approval of the investigation report by the Warden in Adult Institutions, Assistant Director in Probation and Parole or their designee.
+As required by 28 C.F.R. § 115.86, all facilities shall conduct a review, ordinarily within thirty (30) days, of the conclusion of every sexual abuse investigation unless the allegation was determined to be unfounded.
+An investigation shall be deemed to be concluded upon the review and approval of the investigation report by the Warden, Assistant Director in Probation and Parole, or their designee as applicable.
 The review team shall consist of upper-level management officials with input from line supervisors, investigators, and medical or mental health practitioners.
 The review team shall: